 Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability.
-For more information, call or visit the Disability Services Office in the Student Health & Wellness Office, 806-716-2577.
+For more information, call or visit the Disability Services Office in the Student Health & Wellness Office, 806-716-2577, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.